 Aonair Wines is owned and operated by long time Napa winemaker Grant Long Jr. He has lived in the Napa Valley most of his life having moved from the San Francisco Bay Area as a child.
 His father collected wines for many years and when an opportunity arose to move to wine country – the family settled in Napa Valley.
 While in high school he was exposed to home wine making through his friend’s father who made wine in his garage.
 Grant made his first wine at age 16.
 The wine making and smells of fermentation that he was exposed to in his friend’s garage left a lasting impression.
 He attended UC Berkeley and then returned to the valley.

 Before starting Aonair Wines in 2008, Grant worked at several wineries, gaining both wine making and business experience.
 All his wine making experience has come from a “learn by doing” approach.
 He was partner in “g” Wine Cellars and spent 8 years as Sales and Marketing Director at Reverie Winery on Diamond Mountain.
 Grant has a passion for “vineyards with a view” – the hillsides if you will.
 All of his red wines are sourced from premium rocky volcanic vineyards in Napa’s most known hillside appellations.
-Currently his vineyard sources are from Atlas Peak, Diamond Mountain, Howell Mountain, Mt.
+Currently his vineyard sources are from Atlas Peak (White Rabbit Vineyard), Diamond Mountain, Howell Mountain, Mt.
 Veeder and Spring Mountain.

 Aonair in Gaelic means “sole proprietor”; Grant’s career has been about handling all facets of the wine business – he is the winemaker, host and customer service (although today he has some help with hosting visitors).
 His label is a tribute to his Grandfather; it portrays his grandfather’s family Irish crest with three birds representing three generations of family that moved from Ireland to the United States.
 The number of barrels produced is listed on the front of each label.